R.E.S.O.R.T.

 R.E.S.O.R.T. (stylized as R•E•S•O•R•T) is the tenth studio album by Japanese Jazz fusion band T-Square, who was then called The Square.
 It was released on April 1, 1985 under Columbia Records.
 This was the last studio album with drummer Tohru Hasebe, who would leave the band after the tour (and the band's second live video album The Square Live that same year).
 Hiroyuki Noritake would replace him in the next album.
+The album has also been released on Laserdisc.